Training tools for developing great people skills.

 Assess Supervisor Skills

+You can gather data on your supervisors’ proficiencies through surveys, interviews, and performance reviews.
 After you’ve assessed the strengths and weaknesses of each employee in the areas you’d like to work on, you can then begin honing in on the specifics of your training program.

 Outline the Specific Goals of the Program

-Create Modules & Define Objectives
+Create Modules and Define Objectives

 Once you’ve identified your specific goals for your participants, you can then turn those goals into separate modules within your training program.
 Breaking the modules down even further, there should be various objectives that need to be met in order to complete the module.

 For example, if the module is based on the goal of learning a new skill, the first objective could be to understand the definition of the skill.
 The next objective might be to learn why the skill is important, followed by discovering ways to implement the skill.
-All of these objectives help the participant work towards the goal of learning the new skill.
+All of these objectives help the participant work toward the goal of learning the new skill.

 Develop Your Materials